IBSim/VirtualLab/docs/source/examples/ml.rst

     Temperature profile which delivers the maximum temperature within a defined parameter space.

 While the above problem is somewhat trivial, often the goal of a HIVE experiment is to reach a certain maximum temperature within a component, or deliver a certain temperature to a specific part of the component.
 This type of problem is much less intuitive due to the combination of a high number of experimental parameters.
 There are also, usually, a number of combination of parameters which will deliver the desired result.
-The next part of the output provides 5 combinations of experimental parameters which will deliver a maximum temperature to the component specified by *DesiredTemp*, which in this case is 600 C. These should look like
+The next part of the output provides 5 combinations of experimental parameters which will deliver a maximum temperature to the component specified by *DesiredTemp*, which in this case is 600 °C. These should look like:

 .. code-block:: console